Athozs/hass-additional-ca/README.md

 ## 6. SET `REQUESTS_CA_BUNDLE` ENVIRONMENT VARIABLE

-Home Assistant implements an SSL context based on the environment variable `REQUESTS_CA_BUNDLE`.
+Home Assistant implements a [Python SSL context](https://docs.python.org/3/library/ssl.html#ssl.SSLContext) based on the environment variable `REQUESTS_CA_BUNDLE`.

+### 6.1.
+Docker and Core

-Only for Docker installation type and Core installation type, you may need to set environment variable `REQUESTS_CA_BUNDLE=/etc/ssl/certs/ca-certificates.crt`
+If you're running Home Assistant with Docker or Core installation, you may need to set environment variable `REQUESTS_CA_BUNDLE=/etc/ssl/certs/ca-certificates.crt` (it won't work permanently on HAOS).

 This is optional, it depends on your installed integrations.

 Anyway, setting environment variable `REQUESTS_CA_BUNDLE=/etc/ssl/certs/ca-certificates.crt` __should not__ break your Home Assistant server.

+### 6.2.
+HAOS - Home Assistant Operating System

- > 📝 __Note__: At time of writing, I could not find on the internet a reliable way to set permanently an environment variable in Home Assistant OS.
+ > 📝 __Note__: At time of writing, I could not find on the internet a reliable way to set permanently an environment variable in Home Assistant OS (HAOS).
 As a workaround, _Additional CA_ integration adds your private CA into Certifi CA bundle if not yet present.

 ## 7. HOW TO TEST YOUR CA WITH HTTPS